dsjardim/pytorch_gan/posts/BlogPost1.md

 *Fig. 2: The architecture of a GAN.*

-And as we can see, a GAN has two components: the generator and the discriminator.
+And as we can see, a GAN has two components: the **generator** and the **discriminator**.

 * Generator - creates new images
 * Discriminator - predict whether the image are real or fake (created from the Generator)

-Both components are neural networks that compete with each other.
+Both components are Neural Networks that compete with each other.
 In other words, the Generator tries to fool the Discriminator with fake images.

+While training a GAN, the **Generator** tries to generate new fake data from a given noisy sample space.
+And after each iteration, It will learn how to create images as much realistic as possible (regarding our dataset).

+At the same time, the **Discriminator** tries to distinguish the real data from the generated fake data (created by the generator).
+While training the discriminator, we have to feed It with both real and generated data.

+After a certain number of training epochs, eventually the the discriminator won’t be able to tell whether the data is real or fake.
+When this time comes, we can stop the training and use the generator to create new data for our need.

-Now we are going through the training process of both components and understand how they work as well.
+Now we are going through the training process of both components.

 ### The Generator